fivequarters/fusebit.io/src/_blog/_posts/discord-slash-commands.md

 In this blog post, I'll walk you through how to configure, register and handle Slash Commands for your own Discord bot through Fusebit.
 To get started, you will need to get two housekeeping items out of the way.

-First create a Fusebit account below and keep this blog post open in another tab.
+First, create a Fusebit account below and keep this blog post open in another tab.

 [Create Free Fusebit Account](https://manage.fusebit.io/?key=discord-slash-commands&utm_source=fusebit.io&utm_medium=referral&utm_campaign=blog&utm_content=discord-slash-command 'Create Fusebit Account CTA_LARGE').